skriegman/evosoro/README.md

 >*Unshackling evolution: evolving soft robots with multiple materials and a powerful generative encoding.*
 >In Proceedings of the 15th annual conference on Genetic and evolutionary computation (pp. 167-174).
 ACM.

-When using specific versions of the physics engine (as indicated by VOXELYZE_VERSION in the Python examples), please check the accompanying ReadMe.txt (within the relevant "_voxcad_*" folder) for relevant additional references to be cited.

 (2) Installation
 ------------

 It is recommended that you install [Anaconda](https://docs.continuum.io/anaconda/install#) as your Python (2.7) distribution.
 Anaconda is a free package manager and Python distribution that includes all of the dependencies required for evosoro.
-However if you instead choose to manually install Python 2.7,
+However if you instead choose to manually install Python 2.7, the following packages are required: scipy, numpy, networkx, decorator.

-    sudo apt-get install python-dev python-pip
-    sudo pip install scipy numpy networkx decorator

-If you experience an error installing scipy it might be due to the incompatibility of different fortran compilers (see [scipy installation](https://docs.scipy.org/doc/numpy-1.10.1/user/install.html)).
-In most cases, you must build numpy/scipy with the same fortran compiler used to build blas/lapack/atlas.
-Try the following:

-	sudo apt-get install libatlas-base-dev gfortran
-	sudo pip install scipy numpy networkx decorator

 Install Qt and QMake if you have not already done so, specifically these packages: "libqt4-dev", "qt4-qmake", "libqwt-dev", "freeglut3-dev" and "zlib1g-dev".